 Students in foster care shall have equal access to all educational programs and services, including transportation, which all other students enjoy.

 Foster children are to be immediately enrolled in a new school.
-The NKCES shall contact the student’s prior school for relevant records.
+The NKCES collaborate with the Cabinet to ensure immediate and appropriate enrollment of the child and immediately shall contact the student’s previous school for relevant records.
+The previous school shall provide the new school records maintained within the student information system by the Kentucky Department of Education within three (3) working days of receipt of a request.
+Remaining records shall be provided within ten (10) working days of the request.

-The Executive Director shall appoint a Point of Contact (POC) to coordinate activities relating to the NKCES’s provision of services to children placed in foster care, including transportation services, when the NKCES is notified by the Cabinet for Health and Family Services in writing that the Cabinet has designated its foster care POC for the NKCES.
-The Executive Director may appoint the NKCES POC prior to such notice from the Cabinet.
+The Executive Director shall appoint a Foster Care Liaison to coordinate activities relating to the NKCES’s provision of services to children placed in foster care, including transportation services, when the NKCES is notified by the Cabinet for Health and Family Services in writing that the Cabinet has designated its foster care Foster Care Liaison for the NKCES.
+The Executive Director may appoint the NKCES Foster Care Liaison prior to such notice from the Cabinet.

 Children in foster care, including preschool aged children if the NKCES offers a preschool program, shall be eligible to attend their “school of origin” unless a determination is made that it is not in the child’s best interest.
-When possible, such determination will be made in collaboration with the child welfare agency.
+Such determination will be made in collaboration with the child welfare agency.
 Dispute resolutions shall be handled by all agencies involved in the determination of the foster child’s placement.

 When possible, a child exiting the foster care program during the school year shall be allowed to complete the school year in the school of origin.